ricea/compressstream-explainer/README.md

 *   The web platform is unusual in not having native support for compression.
     This API fills that gap.

-Why support "zlib" and "deflate" rather than more modern compression formats?
+Why support "gzip" and "deflate" rather than more modern compression formats?

 *   An implementation of these formats is already built into all standards-compliant browsers.
 This makes the incremental cost of exposing